radiantlogic-devops/docker-compose/03-external-zk/README.md

 # 3node-external-zk

-Example docker-compose.yaml file for single-node(standalone) FID deployment
+Example docker-compose.yaml file for three-node zookeeper deployment

 ## Prerequisites
 > check and install following if they are not available on the server
 - docker  [Download Instructions]: <https://docs.docker.com/get-docker>
 - docker-compose [Download Instructions]: <https://docs.docker.com/compose/install>
-- Create a bridge network with following name zk-net `docker network create --driver=bridge zk-net` (If you are chnaging the name from zk-net, Please update yaml files accrodingly)
+- Create a bridge network with following name `zk-net` `docker network create --driver=bridge zk-net` (If you are changing the name from zk-net, Please update yaml files accrodingly)
 - Prepare .env file for setting up the container
 ```
 # Example .env file